Julien Pierre

 Julien Pierre (born 31 July 1981) is a French rugby union player for Clermont Auvergne in the Top 14.
 He plays as a lock.

 He won his first cap on France's 2007 tour of New Zealand.
 He previously played for Bourgoin and La Rochelle.
+He was a replacement in the final as Clermont won the Top 14 title in 2009–10.

 He was injured in an attack on him and other teammates in July 2014 after visiting a nightclub in Millau.